itsmedexter/Work_Day_Scheduler/README.md

 Here is a Work Day Scheduler created in Jquery.
 Jquery is used to create new items in a blank html field with editable text input, saving text input to localStorage, and current date and time features.

-# Questions that came about
+# Questions that I didn't know at the time

  1. How do you change a dynamic table data rows with a time frame, change rows with different colors?
 Create seven new variables and functions just changing the time?